MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 #### Android

 - __deviceId__: Identifier of the remote device.
 For Android this is the MAC address.
 - __interfaceIdArray__: This identifies the serial port to connect to.
 For Android this is the SPP_UUID.
 A common SPP_UUID string is "00001101-0000-1000-8000-00805F9B34FB".
-The device doumentation should provide the SPP_UUID.
+The device documentation should provide the SPP_UUID.

 #### iOS